-Unless you're a decade-denying heathen, this new year’s a big one—deserving of something a bit more than Ryan Seacrest and couch champagne.
+Unless you're a decade-denying heathen, this new year’s a big one—deserving of something a bit more than dozing on the couch waiting for the ball to drop.
 But on the off chance you haven’t made plans yet (we’re looking at you, everyone we know), there’s still time.
 So whether you’re feeling spendy for the occasion, or you could just use a good, old-fashioned street party, read on.
 Using our 2020 vision (sorry, had to), we’ve rounded up the best last-minute, still-bookable New Year's Eve experiences around the world.
-No disrespect, Ryan.

 The Newest New Year

 How to welcome 2020 before virtually anyone else on the planet?
 In gorgeous and international-date-line-adjacent New Zealand, where you still have your pick of great celebrations.
-In Auckland, party at the hip Hi-So bar atop the So Hotel, or hit the streets downtown for the big Britomat Block Party.
-Either way, don't miss Auckland's Sky Tower fireworks, which literally spew from the top of the city's tallest structure at midnight.
+In Auckland, hit the streets downtown for the big Britomat Block Party and don't miss Auckland's Sky Tower fireworks, which spew from the top of the city's tallest structure at midnight.
 If you're still up in the wee hours, be one of the first on Earth to witness the sun rise onto 2020, especially if you're in the coastal town of Gisborne.
 And if you can't wait a year to do NYE all over again, catch a morning flight to Rarotonga in the Cook Islands, where it'll still be afternoon on New Year's Eve when you touch down on the other side of the date line.

 Ball by the Ball